appellation/pleb/README.md

 # Pleb
-A really simple Discord bot available for free.
-Add me: <https://discordapp.com/oauth2/authorize?permissions=3197952&scope=bot&client_id=218227587166502923>.
+A simple Discord bot available for free.
+[Click here](https://discordapp.com/oauth2/authorize?permissions=3197952&scope=bot&client_id=218227587166502923) to add me.

 ## Usage
 `@mention` the bot in any channel or just type in `#pleb` to give a command.
-Users with `no-pleb` role won't be able to use commands.
-NSFW commands will be unavailable except for people with the `nsfw` role or in the `nsfw` channel.
+Users with the `no-pleb` role won't be able to use commands.
+NSFW commands will be unavailable except for people with the `nsfw` role or in a `nsfw` channel.

 ### Commands: